Deploy Keycloak Using Podman on Oracle Linux

 new-user-welcome

-It can be confirmed that Keycloak has indeed created a schema within the Postgres container by returning to the previously opened browser tab on the Virtual Desktop's environment used to connect to PGAdmin
+You can confirm that Keycloak created a schema within the PostgreSQL container by returning to the pgAdmin browser session.

 pgadmin-keycloak-schema

-This completes the demonstration detailing how to configure Podman to run a Keycloak container that stores it's data in a Postgres container which is also running in Podman.
+By completing this tutorial, you've demonstrated your skills and ability to configure Podman to run a Keycloak container that stores data in a PostgreSQL container running within the same Podman network.

 SSR